mskilab-org/fishHook/README.md

 ![](images/standard_plot_noplotly.png)

 ## Visualizing the Data cont.
-The above is cool and all but we probably want to annotate the hover text of each point with targets metadata, to do that we can use the columns param in qq_plot().
+The above plot is functional but static.
+Lets say we want to annotate the hover text of each point with its corresponding target's metadata.
+To do that we can create an interactive plot by setting 'plotly = T' (default) and using the 'columns' param in the 'qq_plot()' function.
 Note that you can specify any column that is present in the 'all' output.
-You can also provide your own vectors through annotations.
-P value will be included in all graphs created but Count, Effectsize, HypothesisID and q will only be added by default if not annotations are specified by the user.
+You can also provide your own vectors through the 'annotations' parameter.
+P value will be included in all graphs created but count, effectsize, hypothesisID and q values will only be added by default if no annotations are specified by the user.

 ```R